Deep070203/Amplius-AI/README.md

 node index.js
 ```

+Sometimes, the Axios posts error when returning LLM response.
+Just close the window and restart both server and frontend!

 Features:
 1. Give them guidance on how they should behave and what they should talk about
 2. Add files and chat with them (TODO: PDF viewer)